pauliustumas/mediaLab5/README.md

 This lab aims to build video streaming app based on WebRTC framework.

-# For finisihing touches you have to place all laboratory on the github.io.
+# Place all laboratory on the github.io.
   - ROOT folder should contain 5 folders (lab1, lab2, lab3, lab4 & lab5) and index.html.
-  - index.html should contan links to each folder.
+  - index.html should have links to each folder.
   - Each folder should be prepared to load solution.

 # Requirements for repository